 By Kaayla Daniel PhD, The Naughty Nutritionist

-Otters are furry, fun-loving creatures that are experiencing some serious reproductive system birth defect these days.
+Otters are furry, fun-loving creatures that are experiencing some serious reproductive system birth defect these days apparently due to exposure to pseudo estrogens in their environment.
 According to UK researchers, the reproductive organs of male otters have been shrinking, or more precisely, the penis bone known as the baculum has lost both size and weight.

 Worse, those otters are also likely to have undescended testicles and cysts on the tubes that transport their sperm.